DigitalDynamicsLab/fmu_tools/README.md

    }
     ```

 While adding new FMU variables, the user can associate a measurement unit to it (otherwise the adimensional unit "1" will be set).
-However, units needs to be defined before any FMU variable could use them.
+However, units needs to be defined _before_ any FMU variable could use them.

 Measurement units are defined through the `UnitDefinitionType` class, that stores the name of the unit (e.g. "rad/s2") together with the exponents of each SI base unit (e.g. rad=1, s=-2).
 The user should create its own object of type `UnitDefinitionType` and then pass it to `ChFmuComponent` through its method `AddUnitDefinition`.
-After this step, the user can then use the unit name in any following call to `addFmuVariableXXX`.
+After this step, the user can use the unit name in any following call to `addFmuVariableXXX`.

 When everything is set up, build the **PACK_FMU** target to generate the FMU file.